 - zest of 2 clementines

-Preheat oven to 160 fan/180.
+- Preheat oven to 160CFan/180C.
 Prepare a baking tray lined with baking parchment or silicone mat.

-In a small saucepan melt the butter, sugar and golden syrup until the sugar has melted.
+- In a small saucepan melt the butter, sugar and golden syrup until the sugar has melted.

-Remove from the oven and allow to rest for 2-3 minutes.
+- Remove the tray from the oven and allow to rest for 2-3 minutes.
 Next shape into cylinders by using the handle of a wooden spoon that has been rubbed with sunflower oil.
-Or alternatively make a shape you want to fill.
-Allow to cool completely before filling.
+Alternatively make any other shape that you wish to fill.

-In a bowl whip the double cream with the zest of 2 small clementines.
-Pipe into the cooked brandy snaps.
-Store any unfilled brandy snaps for 2-3 days in an airtight container.
+- In a bowl whip the double cream with the zest of 2 small clementines.
+Pipe into the cooled brandy snaps.